Security

 Agent Authentication

-• SCIM 2.0 - Automated user/group provisioning with bcrypt-hashed tokens
+• SCIM 2.0 provisioning

 Vulnerability Disclosure

-We welcome responsible security research.
+We welcome responsible security research and coordinated vulnerability disclosure.

 Contact: security@pulseha.com

-• Critical: 24 hours
+• Critical: within 24 hours

-• High: 48 hours
+• High: within 48 hours

-• Medium/Low: 72 hours
+• Medium and Low: within 72 hours

 Please include:

-• Description of the vulnerability
+• A description of the vulnerability

 • Steps to reproduce

-• Potential impact assessment
+• Potential impact

 PulseHA Authenticode signs Microsoft Windows executables and code signs Apple macOS executables.